Skip to Main Content

 You don’t pay mortgage insurance with VA loan purchase or refinance loans.
 Instead, you pay an upfront funding fee based on your loan amount and your military service, as well as other factors.

-With both types of loans, you can choose to pay the fee separately or roll the fee into the total cost of the loan.
+With both types of loans, you can pay the fee separately or roll it into the total cost of the loan.

 Loan limits: FHA vs. VA loans

-FHA loan limits vary based on the type of property and the location, with different limits for low-cost areas and high-cost areas.
-In 2024, the FHA loan limits for single-family homes range from $498,257 to $1,149,825, with the former being for low-cost areas and the latter being for high-cost areas.
+FHA loan limits vary by property type and location, with different limits for low-cost and high-cost areas.
+For 2026, the FHA loan limits for single-family homes range from $541,287 in designated low-cost areas to $1,249,125 in high-cost areas.

 Can you refinance FHA and VA loans?

-If you meet the qualifying criteria, you can refinance either an FHA or VA loan, or refinance another type of loan into one of these types of loans, to lower your interest rate, shorten your loan term or take cash out.
+If you meet the qualifying criteria, you can refinance either an FHA or VA loan, or refinance another type of loan into one of these types of loans, to lower your interest rate, shorten your loan term or tap your home’s equity.
 Both programs have a “streamline” option that minimizes paperwork and underwriting.

-The VA offers veterans one option for refinancing a conventional mortgage into a VA loan.
+The VA allows veterans to convert a conventional mortgage into a VA loan with a VA cash-out refinance.
 It is a VA cash-out refinance.
 This type of refinance can be lengthy, involving nearly as much paperwork and review as a VA loan to purchase a home.
 Lenders will want to review your credit score, debt-to-income ratio and income.
 A home appraisal will also be required.

 It is also possible to refinance a conventional mortgage into an FHA mortgage.
 The two options available are the FHA cash-out refinance and FHA 203(k).